-The purpose of this course is to improve terrain assessment and climbing skills of the students.Â This includes the actual movement skill on technical rock routes in addition to a base understanding of the safety systems that are used in rock climbing.
-These are all very transferable skills to snow and ice and many of our graduates find this course to be extremely beneficial for their future mountaineering objectives such as Denali, The Matterhorn or Everest.
+The purpose of this course is to improve terrain assessment and climbing skills of the students.
+This includes actual movement skill on technical rock routes in addition to a base understanding of the safety systems that are used in rock climbing.
+These are all transferable skills to snow and ice and many of our graduates find this course to be extremely beneficial for their future mountaineering objectives such as Denali, The Matterhorn, or Everest.

-- Belaying and Rappelling.
+- Belaying and rappelling.

-- Safe Anchor construction from pre-established bolts, traditional gear and natural placements.
+- Safe anchor construction from pre-established bolts, traditional gear, and natural placements.

 - Evaluating top rope sites and establishing top rope climbs.
-Helping climbers visualize the route, how it unfolds and managing potential risks.
+Helping climbers visualize the route, how it unfolds, and managing potential risks.

-- Basic Rock Rescue techniques including escaping the belay and passing a knot.
+- Basic rock rescue techniques including escaping the belay and passing a knot.